etiennebacher/getnews/README.md

 The goal of `{getnews}` is to obtain all the NEWS items that concern a particular function.
-This can be used to know when a particular function was introduced in a package.
+This can be used to know when a particular function was introduced in a package, but also when the behavior of a function changed, when it gained or lost arguments, etc. This should be particularly helpful to package developers who want to check if introducing a particular function will break backwards compatibility.

 ## Installation